Keisei Kanamachi Line

 Keisei Kanamachi Line (京成金町線, Keisei-Kanamachi sen) is a 2.5 km railway line in Katsushika, Tokyo, Japan, operated by the Keisei Electric Railway.
 The line services visitors to the Shibamata Taishakuten, a Buddhist temple founded in 1629, as well as the surrounding suburbs.
 The station numbering letter initial for this line is KS.

-Overview
+Description

-The Keisei Kanamachi line is one of the few single line passenger lines in Tokyo.
+The Keisei Kanamachi line is one of the few single-tracked passenger lines in Tokyo.
 The line is built in a packed residential area, and buildings are located very close to the track.
 In between Shibamata and Keisei Kanamachi station, the track runs parallels to the street of Shibamata and perfectly straight.
 There are only 3 stations on the line, and the only intermediate station, Shibamata Station, is close to the Shibamata Taishakuten and Katsushika Shibamata Torasan Memorial, thus being used often by tourists.